a8356555/Real-Time-Emotional-Detector/README.md

 * Fine-tuning Pytorch Model (Resnet)

 #### 2. Deploy using Flask
-* Try to use base64 to encode & decode image bytes
+* Try to use base64 to encode & decode image bytes.
-* Try to use io to wrap image
+* Try to use io to wrap image.
-* Try to use multi-thread/multi-processing to speed up
+* Try to use multi-thread/multi-processing to speed up.

 ## <a name="ex">Experiment
 #### 1. Evaluate training transform